tylerebowers/Schwab-API-Python/docs/client.md

 > Problem: Issues with option contracts in api calls or streaming:
 > Fix: You are likely not following the format for option contracts.
 > Option contract format: Symbol (6 characters including spaces!) | Expiration (6 characters) | Call/Put (1 character) | Strike Price (5+3=8 characters)

+> Problem: "{"error":"unsupported_token_type","error_description":"400 Bad Request: \"{\"error_description\":\"Exception while authenticating refresh token..."
+> Problem: "Could not get new access token (1 of 3)." (or x of 3 etc)
+> Cause: Your refresh token is invalid (maybe you created a new refresh token on a different machine).
+> Fix: Manually update refresh token by changing the date in `tokens.json` or by calling `client.update_tokens(force=True)`

+> Problem: "can't register atexit after shutdown"
+> Cause: The main thread dies before the stream thread starts
+> Fix: Add a delay after starting or sending a request, something to let the stream thread start up before the main thread closes.

 > Problem: API calls throwing errors despite access token and refresh token being valid / not expired.
 > Fix: Manually update refresh / access tokens by calling `client.update_tokens(force=True)`; You can also delete the tokens.json file.